-‘Big Brother 20’ Week 12 Spoilers: POV Winner Revealed
+‘Big Brother’ 20 Week 12 Spoilers: POV Winner Revealed

 — Big Brother Daily (@BB_Updates) September 16, 2018

-Kaycee’s POV win also marks the 10th competition win in a row for the “Level 6” alliance who have been dominating the house for the last month.
+Kaycee’s POV win also marks the 10th competition win in a row for the “Level 6” alliance, who have been dominating the house for the last month.
 Tyler was also spotted on the live feeds asking Kaycee what happened to the days when she used to finish last in almost everything.
-The footballer responded that at the beginning of the game she didn’t try to win POV competitions.
+The footballer responded that at the beginning of the game, she didn’t try to win POV competitions.

 To ensure no one from her alliance goes home, Kaycee will likely not use to POV to save Sam or JC.
 For the time being, Sam is the target for the week and JC was a backup in case the welder was able to walk away with the POV for herself.